vinci1it2000/schedula/README.rst

       You can adapt most UNIX commands with minor modifications (i.e. replace ``mkdir --> md``, ``rm --> del``).

-    - In Windows you may download and install `Portable Git
+    - In any case, in Windows you may download and install `Portable Git
       <https://github.com/sheabunge/GitPortable>`_ which contains *bash* and
       other unix-utilities, run from a *console* supporting decent copy-paste (BUT make sure you run the correct Python installation, by setting